Exceptional surgeries on alternating knots: Reducing the number of augmented links and components

 \subsection{Persistent genuine lamination}

 Using Conditions \ref{cond.knot} and \ref{cond.paraaug} together with symmetries of the graph discussed above, we reduce the number of sequences, equivalently, the number of links we have to consider.
 However, in the proof of Lemma \ref{lem44}, the number of components of the links is crucial on computational time.
-The following lemma enable us to reduce the number of components for most of the links.
+The following lemma enables us to reduce the number of components for most of the links.
 This is an application of the result obtained by Wu in \cite{Wu2012}, which is of interest in its own right.

 \begin{lemma} Let $L_0$ be a link corresponding to a sequence satisfying Conditions \ref{cond.knot} and \ref{cond.paraaug} for one of the 9 graphs in Figure \ref{fig.graphs} as explained in \S \ref{subsec.settings}.
 After assigning an orientation to the knot component of $L_0$, suppose that the pair of segments on the knot component passing through an augmented circle $A$ of $L_0$ are anti-parallel (see Figure \ref{fig.antipara}).
-If we perform Dehn surgery on $A$ corresponding to twisting other than single full-twist, then any alternating knot obtained by twisting along the other augmented circles admits no exceptional surgeries, or it has a reduced alternating diagram with twist number less than the number of vertices of the plane graph used to construct $L_0$. \end{lemma}
+If we perform Dehn surgeries on $A$ satisfying Condition \ref{cond.alt} other than the ones corresponding to single full-twists, then any alternating knot obtained by twisting along the other augmented circles admits no exceptional surgeries, or it has a reduced alternating diagram with twist number less than the number of vertices of the plane graph used to construct $L_0$. \end{lemma}

+\begin{remark} In Figure \ref{fig.antipara}, only one of the full-twists is shown in the case $A$ has a crossing, namely the one with one crossing remaining, because we just perform Dehn surgeries on $A$ satisfying Condition \ref{cond.alt}.
+Please see Remark \ref{rmk.sing_crossing}. \end{remark}

-\begin{proof} First we show that any Dehn surgeries on the alternating knots which we consider in the lemma yield a manifold containing essential laminations by using the following result obtained by Wu \cite[Corollary 6.9]{Wu2012}.
+\begin{proof}[Proof of Lemma \ref{cor.Wu}] First we show that any Dehn surgeries on the alternating knots which we consider in the lemma yield manifolds containing essential laminations by using the following result obtained by Wu \cite[Corollary~6.9]{Wu2012}.
 We here omit the definition and properties of essential laminations.
 See \cite{Wu2012} for details.